craig-nunemaker-lab/craig-nunemaker-lab.github.io/_posts/2016-09-15-makayla-lancaster-joins-lab.md

 ---

-Makayla Lancaster has just joined the Lee lab. &nbsp;Welcome Makayla!
+Makayla Lancaster has just joined the Lee lab.
+Welcome Makayla!